 First described in 1991 by TWI, FSW is a solid state joining process which enables the manufacture of high quality joints in materials that are difficult to manufacture via traditional fu- sion based techniques, such as 2xxx and 7xxx aluminium alloys [16, 17].
 FSW has the advantage of reducing both the thermal degradation to the parent material microstructure and the resid- ual stress generated during manufacture in comparison to fusion based joining methods [18].
 These advantages make the tech- nology suitable for the manufacture of welded structures from alloys such as 2139-T8.
 In FSW, the tool, which is comprised of a rotating pin and shoulder, is used to generate frictional heat in the work-piece.
 This source of heat softens the material locally around the tool which can then be mechanically mixed about the tool as it rotates and traverses the joint line of the work- piece.
 Since the process induces a temperature rise that is below the melting temperature of the alloy, the welding occurs in the solid state.
 Whilst there is no physical state transformation, dif- fusional transformation processes can occur which significantly affect the properties across the weld zone.
 These processes are alloy specific but generally they induce certain meso-scale fea-

 Zone (TMAZ), and a central region known as the Nugget which is approximately enveloped by the dimensions of the tool itself [18].
-Within each region there exists strong material property gradients; these gradients are linked to the induced changes in microstructure, which can locally alter the strengthening mech- anisms from that which controls the parent material [19, 20].
+Within each region there exists strong material property gradients; these gradients are linked to the induced changes in microstructure, which can locally alter the strengthening mech- anisms from that controlled by the parent material [19, 20].

-For heat treatable aluminium alloys, in addition to the in- trinsic strength, mechanisms such as precipitation hardening from second phase particles, solute hardening, grain size hard- ening, and work hardening all contribute to the overall strength of a material.
+For heat treatable aluminium alloys, in addition to their in- trinsic strength, mechanisms such as precipitation hardening from second phase particles, solute hardening, grain size hard- ening, and work hardening all contribute to the overall strength of a material.
 In the HAZ, softening is due to thermal load- ing arising during the welding process alone; softening pro- cesses include coarsening and dissolution of strengthening pre- cipitates.
 In the TMAZ, there are additional mechanisms which arise due to the interaction of mechanical processes.
 For exam- ple, large deformation may be induced in the alloy which may affect the contribution from grain size.
 In the nugget region, the large amount of heat and plastic strain is enough to induce dy- namic recrystallisation in the alloy.
 In this region, grain size and distribution are an important contributing factor to the proper- ties of the material.
 Since the local material properties are con- trolled by these changes in strengthening mechanisms [16], it is necessary to develop an understanding of how they develop during welding in order for them to be incorporated into any structural model to study weld performance.

 1.3.
 Weld Modelling